Cloud computing network connection perforated paper

 Introduction

-Every photo we upload, every message we send, and every video we stream seems intangible — floating in an invisible digital space we call “the cloud.”
-Yet behind that poetic term lies a massive, very physical reality: millions of data centers consuming staggering amounts of electricity and water to keep our online lives running smoothly.
+Every photo we upload, every message we send, and every video we stream seems intangible floating in an invisible digital space we call “the cloud.”
+But behind that poetic term lies a massive, very physical reality: millions of data centers consuming staggering amounts of electricity and water to keep our online lives running smoothly.

 The Hidden Infrastructure of the Internet